orhan27799/file-demo/README.md

-# Spring Boot JWT Authentication file upload  with Spring Security & Spring Data JPA
+#Spring Boot JWT Authentication example with Spring Security & Spring Data JPA
 ## Spring REST Sample with Swagger
+## File Upload

 ## Dependency
 – If you want to use PostgreSQL: